Regulatory Framework

 Legacy additives are substances that are no longer used in new PVC products but that can be present in recycled PVC.
 Since the use of legacy additives may be restricted by legislation, VinylPlus is committed to addressing the issue in cooperation with regulatory authorities.

-Over the years, VinylPlus has contributed to discussions on legacy additives by supporting research and a considerable number of studies.
-In 2017, studies commissioned by VinylPlus focused particularly on lead, in relation to ECHA’s proposal to restrict the use of recyclates containing it.
 They covered modelling (by FABES) and risk assessments (by ARCHE Consulting) of lead migration, as well as a cost-benefit analysis of recycling PVC applications containing lead (by RDC Environment).

-The FABES study Modelling Migration of Lead Compounds from Monolayer Unplasticised Polyvinylchloride Sewer Pipes connecting Houses with the Public Sewer System showed that the lead concentration in water decreases very rapidly after a few hours and that the total depletion of lead in a pipe takes “much more than 100 years”.
 Modelling on Lead Migration from Plasticised PVC into Water, another study by FABES, showed no difference in leaching amounts between thick and thin P-PVC samples.
 This is because, even in the thin P-PVC sample, the lead compound depletion did not reach the median area of the sample.
 A further FABES study, Modelling on Lead Migration from Various Rigid PVC Applications, provided data for the risk assessments of lead migration commissioned to ARCHE Consulting.

 The study Risk Assessment of Lead Migration during Service Life of Articles containing Recycled PVC in a typical City of 10,000 Inhabitants by ARCHE Consulting concluded that “the local contributions due to combined leaching of lead from all uses of recycled PVC are negligible compared to the regional lead background concentrations for water, sediment and soil stemming from other sources”.
 It showed “the absence of risks for the environment and for indirect exposure of humans via the environment”.
-A second risk assessment by ARCHE found that the migration of lead is so negligible that there are no risks via dermal or oral exposure to lead migrating out of products made from PVC recyclate.

 RDC Environment’s cost-benefit analysis of recycling PVC applications containing lead concluded that from the economic viewpoint, recycling PVC waste is environmentally preferable and more economically efficient than incinerating or landfilling it; that recycling PVC waste creates more jobs than incineration or landfill; and that the human health impact due to lead leaching from recycled PVC applications is small compared to the environmental, economic and job-creation benefits.
 To complete the socio-economic assessment, further analysis by RDC evaluated the cost-efficiency of avoided lead emissions without derogation and of the socio-economic impact of hazardous waste regulations applying to PVC waste.

-Lead Restriction
+Lead restriction

 Recycled waste streams may contain cadmium.
 The placing on the market of polymers containing cadmium is restricted by an amendment (Regulation 494/2011 of 20 may 2011) of Annex XVII of REACH.
 This amendment allows higher cadmium content in rigid construction products if the cadmium originates from recycling.
 The industry is working with the relevant EU authorities to ensure that recycling activities remain sustainable while complying with the current regulatory regime.